RadiologyInfo - The radiology information resource for patients

 • bladder

-• help a physician determine the source of abdominal pain, such as stones, abscesses or an inflamed appendix
+• help determine the source of abdominal pain, such as gallstones, kidney stones, abscesses or an inflamed appendix due to appendicitis

-• help identify the cause of an enlarged abdominal organ
+• help detect the presence and cause of an apparent enlarged abdominal organ

 • identify the location of abnormal fluid in the abdomen

-Doppler ultrasound images can help the physician to see and evaluate:
+Doppler ultrasound helps the doctor to see and evaluate:

 • blockages to blood flow (such as clots)